Delaware - The Nemours Estate

 The Nemours Estate

-It was built in 1909 by Alfred I. Du Pont as a gift for his second wife, Alicia, with no expense spared.
+It was built in 1909 by Alfred I. Du Pont gave his second wife, Alicia, a gift with no expense spared.
 Alfred loved to shower Alicia with gifts, and the Nemours Estate is his most elaborate gift.
-Nemours is a colossal 47,000 square feet large.
+Nemours is a colossal 47,000 square feet.

 Designed by Carrere and Hastings of New York City, it was built between 1909 and 1910 by Smyth and Son of Wilmington, Delaware.
 The Mansion resembles a Louis XVI French château inside and out.
 The name “Nemours” is a French town that Alfred’s great-great-grandfather represented in the French Estates-General.
 History states that he looked into past ancestry for inspiration, with French elements and modern technology.